-30 June 2023 30 June 2022
+30 June 2024 30 June 2023

 \$ \$

-Net operating outflows Net investing inflows/(outflows) Net financing outflows (1,533) - - (576,875) 264 (15,403)
+Net operating outflows Net investing inflows/(outflows) Net financing outflows - - - (1,533) - -

-Net cash outflows (1,533) (592,014)
+Net cash outflows - (1,533)

-21. Summary of significant accounting policies
+21. Summary of material accounting policies

-This note provides a list of the significant accounting policies adopted in the preparation of these consolidated financial statements to the extent they have not already been disclosed in the other notes above.
+This note provides a list of the material accounting policies adopted in the preparation of these consolidated financial statements to the extent they have not already been disclosed in the other notes above.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
 The financial statements are for the Group consisting of Constellation Technologies Limited and the entities its controlled.